-The focus on Presidents’ Day centers around our two most well-known presidents, Washington and Lincoln, but History Channel notes that it’s really morphed into a patriotic day that celebrates the achievements of all our leaders.
-They add that “some states have even chosen to customize the holiday by adding new figures to the celebration.
+Although Presidents’ Day specifically celebrates our two best-known presidents, Washington and Lincoln, the holiday has morphed into a patriotic day that celebrates the general achievements of all our leaders, past and present.
+According to the History Channel, “some states have even chosen to customize the holiday by adding new figures to the celebration.
 Arkansas, for instance, celebrates Washington as well as civil rights activist Daisy Gatson Bates.
 Alabama, meanwhile, uses Presidents’ Day to commemorate Washington and Thomas Jefferson (who was born in April).”

-The holiday also gives car dealers an excuse to have weekend-holiday sales, because apparently nothing says “Presidents’ Day” like a brand new Toyota/Ford/Honda/Volvo/etc.
+The holiday also gives car dealers an excuse to have weekend-holiday sales, since nothing says “Presidents’ Day” like a sweet deal on a new Toyota.

 When you do a search for Presidents’ Day online, you’ll notice that it’s rendered in slightly different ways–in part because that’s not the authorized name of the holiday.
 Like we mentioned above, it is formally known as Washington’s Birthday, which means the unofficial Presidents’ Day can be written a few ways.

 President’s Day (‘s) is used when people want to commemorate the presidency as an institution, or as a possessive alternative to Washington’s Birthday.
 (It’s also the legal spelling of the holiday in eight states) When you’re celebrating more than one president, the more favorable form would be the more inclusive Presidents’ Day (s’).

 That said, the popularity of the apostrophe-less form Presidents Day has increased in recent years—this is the style favored by the Associated Press Stylebook and followed by most newspapers and magazines.